 The Library offers a collection of books, magazines, CDs, DVDs and games, over 59,000 items, for the public.
 In addition, there are a number of electronic resources available.
 EBooks, audiobooks, magazines and songs can be accessed or downloaded from the Digital section of the FPPL website.
 There are a number of interactive online resources to support learning on the Learning section of the FPPL website.
 If you need to do research, we offer a wide range of databases that include but are not limited to literary criticism, car repair, full text magazines, antique prices.
 Please explore the Research section of the website to discover the amazing amount of information the Florham Park Public Library is making available for you.

 The Friends of the Library have provided funds for Museums Passes and Nooks.
-Your family can visit the American Museum of Natural History, the Morris Museum, and The Stickley Museum at Craftsman Farms with a pass from the Library.
+Your family can visit the American Museum of Natural History, the Brooklyn Botanic Garden, the Grounds for Sculpture, the Morris Museum, and The Stickley Museum at Craftsman Farms with a pass from the Library.
+Find out more about borrowing a pass and check availability on our Museum Pass web page.
 There are three Nooks loaded with over 125 titles that may be checked out.

 There is an Outspoken Library PC for use by the patrons who are unable to read books but wish to listen to them.
 This is a service from the NJ Talking Book and Braille Center which is facilitated by the library on a local level.

 The Library is part of the Morris Automated Information Network (M.A.I.N.), a consortium of 38 public libraries in the Morris County area.
 The online catalog shows the holdings of the member libraries.
 Cardholders may request and renew in person or by using the online catalog from all the member libraries.

 If you cannot locate items in the M.A.I.N catalog, try using Jersey Cat, a database of the holdings of New Jersey public and academic libraries provided by the State of New Jersey.
 For more information, contact us.